Leah Remini Reveals New Mission, Helping To End Childhood Trauma In The Name Of Religion

-Leah Remini has revealed a new personal role and mission on Instagram, to help end childhood trauma and abuse in the name of religion as a National Child and Family Protection Ambassador alongside her Scientology and the Aftermath co-host Mike Rinder.
+Leah Remini revealed a new personal role and mission on Instagram.
+She wants to help end childhood trauma and abuse in the name of religion as a National Child and Family Protection ambassador alongside her Scientology and the Aftermath co-host Mike Rinder.

 The actress and activist posted a photo of herself and Rinder explaining her work with the organization.

 She revealed that the organization’s mission is directly aligned with the work she and Rinder have done on behalf of Scientology survivors.
-Remini noted that she and Rinder have both witnessed and experienced first-hand the pain of broken families torn apart in the name of religion, as well as the suffering “justified” by policy and doctrine that protect the abuser/organization and not the survivors.
+Remini noted that she and Rinder have both witnessed firsthand the pain of broken families torn apart in the name of religion as well as the suffering “justified” by policy and doctrine that seemingly protect the abuser/organization and not the survivors.

 In fact, Remini just went public with a post on her Instagram page where she revealed that her father George Anthony Remini passed.
 She sadly did not learn the news until a month after the fact.
-Just as the actress claims that Scientology breaks up families, a fact she detailed extensively throughout the run of Scientology and the Aftermath, the same thing happened within her own family regarding her relationship with her late father.
+Just as the actress claims that Scientology breaks up families, something she detailed extensively throughout the run of Scientology and the Aftermath, the same thing happened within her own family regarding her relationship with her late father.

 View this post on Instagram